top of page

 Our Team

-OK Catalyst is the federal and state designated SBIR/STTR support organization for Oklahoma and two-time recipient of the SBA’s prestigious Tibbetts Award, given to individuals, companies and organizations who exemplify the best-in-class of the SBIR/STTR programs.
-OK Catalyst is working to reverse Oklahoma’s historically subpar performance in the SBIR/STTR programs.
+OK Catalyst is the federal and state designated SBIR/STTR support organization for Oklahoma and recipient of the SBA’s prestigious Tibbetts Award, given to individuals, companies and organizations who exemplify the best-in-class of the SBIR/STTR programs.
+OK Catalyst is working to improve Oklahoma’s performance in the SBIR/STTR programs.
 Since 2018, OK Catalyst has trained and mentored researchers, entrepreneurs, and small businesses resulting in 160 SBIR/STTR proposal submissions.
 To date, OK Catalyst program participants have secured over 100 awards and contracts totaling more than $57 million in investment capital.

-FAST Partnership
+FAST Partnership Program

-The SBA's Federal and State Technology (FAST) Partnership is a competitive program designed to strengthen the technological competitiveness of small businesses.
+The SBA's Federal and State Technology (FAST) Partnership program is a competitive program designed to strengthen the technological competitiveness of small businesses.
 It improves the participation of small technology firms in the innovation and commercialization of new technology, thereby helping keep the United States on the cutting edge of research and development in science and technology.

 FAST provides funding to organizations to execute state & regional programs that increase the number of SBIR/STTR proposals leading to an increase in the number of SBIR/STTR awards from women, socially/economically disadvantaged individuals, and small businesses in underrepresented areas - typically rural states.